YashPindiwala/MAD402-Finance/Case Study.md

 - The way they have displayed investment is amazing because it shows a mini graph on the side to a particular investment, as well it allows allows the filtration.
 - I love the way they display on the top with quite resnable sized text about the available offers for the investment.
 - I really liked the color scheme because the texts are clearly visible it does'nt hide to background color.
+- Modern apps uses various navigation ways but bottom navigation is one of the popular one.

 ## Evaluation for [Banking-App](https://dribbble.com/shots/21113553-Banking-App)
 - I really liked the way they have displayed the card like UI on the screen which resembles the feel of Physical card.